Miandari/InfoHarbor/README.md

 3. Update the workflow in `graph/workflow.py` to include your new tool
 4. Add any necessary formatting functions in `utils/formatting.py`
 5. Update environment variables if needed

+### Adding New Memory Types

+To add new types of memory, extend the `UserMemorySchema` class in `memory/memory_manager.py` and add appropriate extraction and formatting methods.

 ## 🧪 Testing